Bharmal: Family and accession

-Bharmal was the fourth son of Raja Prithviraj or Prithvi Singh I of Amer, and Rani Apoorva Devi or Bala Bai of the Rathore clan, the daughter of Rao Lunkaran of the royal family of Bikaner.
+Bharmal was the fourth son of Raja Prithviraj Singh I of Amer and Rani Apoorva Devi, also known as Bala Bai, a princess of the Rathore clan and daughter of Rao Lunkaran of the royal family of Bikaner.

-After the death of Prithviraj in 1527, Raja Puranmal, his eldest son by queen Tanwar succeeded him.
-He died at the Battle of Mandrail on 19 January 1534, while helping the Mughal Emperor Humayun recapture the fort of Bayana.
-He had a son named Sujamal.
-Sujamal could not succeed his father as he was a minor at that time.
+Following Prithviraj's death in 1527, his eldest son by Queen Tanwar, Raja Puranmal, succeeded to the throne.
+He was killed at the Battle of Mandrail on 19 January 1534 while assisting the Mughal emperor Humayun in recapturing the fort of Bayana.
+His son, Sujamal, was still a minor and therefore unable to succeed him.

-Puranmal was succeeded by his younger brother Bhim Singh, the next eldest son of Rani Apoorva Devi.
-The dispossessed Sujamal took shelter with the Tanwar royal family.
-Bhim Singh was succeeded by his eldest son, Ratan Singh.
-He was killed by his half-brother Askaran, who became the king the next day.
-The nobles of Amber joined to depose him and on 1 June 1548, aged around 50, Bharmal became the ruler of Amer.
-Raja Bharmal had at least 13 sons, including Bhagwant Das, his successor and at least four daughters including Mariam-uz-Zamani, empress-consort of the emperor Akbar and Kishanawati, wife of Haji Khan Pathan.
+The throne instead passed to Puranmal's younger brother Bhim Singh, the next eldest son of Rani Apoorva Devi.
+Sujamal subsequently sought refuge with the Tanwar royal family.
+After Bhim Singh's death, his eldest son Ratan Singh became ruler.
+He was later killed by his half-brother Askaran, who briefly seized the throne before being deposed by the nobles of Amer.
+On 1 June 1548, Bharmal, then about fifty years old, was chosen as the new ruler of Amer.

+Bharmal had at least thirteen sons, including his successor Bhagwant Das, and at least four daughters, among them Mariam-uz-Zamani, empress consort of Emperor Akbar, and Kishanawati, wife of Haji Khan Pathan.